EventSaucePHP/EventSauce/docs/docs/message-outbox/doctrine-3.md

 $messageRepository = new DoctrineTransactionalMessageRepository(
     $connection,
-    $innerMessageRepository, // based which uses the same db connection,
+    $innerMessageRepository, // must use the same db connection
-    $messageSerializer,
+    $outboxRepository,       // as this outbox
 );
 ```